a-boring-man/Minishell/README.md

 ## toughs

-it was the first big project and the first group project, we learn a lot on how bash handle command line, | and environnementable variable, we also learn a bit about termios.
+It was our first big project and our first group project.
+We learned a lot about how Bash handles command line, the ```|``` operator, and environmental variables.
+We also learned a bit about termios.

-this project should compile on linux system.